nordic-institute/X-Road/sidecar/SIDECAR.md

   supervisord program of its own)
 * xroad-ds-control-plane
 * xroad-ds-identity-hub

+`xroad-base`, `xroad-confclient` and `xroad-signer` arrive as dependencies of `xroad-proxy`.

+A `slim` image that left out message logging, environmental monitoring, operational monitoring, backup/restore and dataspace services was retired in X-Road 8; the reduced footprint it offered is now a matter of configuration on this one image, not a second image.

 The image is built from pre-built X-Road software packages, either installed from an X-Road apt repository selected by the `REPO` build argument, or, for development builds, from a local directory of tree-built `.deb`